 Sternutation appeared first in English in 1545, in a medical work on midwifery, The Byrth of Mankynde, Otherwyse Called the Womans Booke; it referred to infants troubled with “sternutation and sneesynge”.
 Sternutatory often turned up in old herbals, here about the herb mountain arnica:

 Its principal use at present is as a sternutatory.
-The root is perhaps the strongest of all the vegetable errhines, white hellebore itself not excepted.”
-Sternutatories were believed to help expel noxious influences from the body.
+The root is perhaps the strongest of all the vegetable errhines, white hellebore itself not excepted.

 The Botanist’s Companion, by William Salisbury, 1816.
 (Errhine, now even rarer than sternutatory, had much the same meaning.
 It comes via Latin from two Greek words meaning “in the nostril”.
 The same root appears in rhinitis, inflammation of the mucous membranes of the nose, and in rhinoceros, literally the animal with a horn on its nose.)